intel/llvm/sycl/doc/SYCL2020-SpecializationConstants.md

-specialization constants, which will contain a single property with default values of all specialization constants in the same form as they will be propagated from host to device through kernel arguments, i.e. this property will simply contain a blob, which can be used by DPC++ RT to either pre-initialize the whole buffer for specialization constants with their default value or to extract default value of a particular specialization constant out of it.
+specialization constants, which will contain a single property with default values of all specialization constants in the same form as they will be propagated from host to device through kernel arguments, i.e. this property will simply contain a blob that for each specialization constant of type `A` represents an object of type `A` constructed with values passed to `specialization_id` constructor; those values are ordered in ascending order of numeric SPIR-V IDs assigned to corresponding specialization constants.

+This blob can be used by DPC++ RT to either pre-initialize the whole buffer for specialization constants with their default value or to extract default value of a particular specialization constant out of it.

 For example, the following code:
 ```
 struct Nested {
-  constexpr Nested(float a, float b) : a(a), b(b) {}
+  constexpr Nested(float a, float b) : a(a + 1.0), b(b + 1.0) {}
   float a, b;
 };
 struct A {